-- Choose a name from the list above and spend a little time researching that person.
+• Choose a name from the list above and spend a little time researching that person.
 What is their story?
-What are their contributions ?
+What are their contributions?
 Once you've learned about them, spread the word!
-Share what you've learned with other family members, friends, or teachers. - Can you think about a book you've read or a movie you've watched that includes an AAPI character?
+Share what you've learned with a family member, a friend, or teacher.

+Allow students to work on this assignment in pairs.
+Once they've had an opportunity to research, pairs can present their findings to the rest of the class. • Can you think about a book you've read or a movie you've watched that includes an AAPI character?
 What was it about?
 What was the character's role?
 Why do you think they were chosen for that role?
-Why do you think there aren't more AAPI characters in the media we watch, read, and listen to? - What do you think of when you hear the word invisibility?
-Have you ever experienced a time when you felt invisible, unheard, or overlooked?
-How did it make you feel?
-Do you think others have similar feelings?
+Why do you think there aren't more AAPI characters in the media we watch, read, and listen to?